 This leads us to the final factor which determines how successful you will be at learning: how optimized your learning process is.

-How optimizing the learning process affects your success at learning
+How optimizing the learning process affects learning

 Simply put, the better optimized your learning process is, the more successful it will be.